dolphounet/ELP_Project/README.md

 Our objective is to make a Canny filter by following these steps :

 1. Read the image
-2. Apply grayscale
+2. Apply grayscale using the : 0.299 ∙ Red + 0.587 ∙ Green + 0.114 ∙ Blue formula per pixel.
-3. Apply gaussian filter
+3. Apply gaussian filter on the image
 4. Calculate the gradiant matrix of the image
-5. Apply a countoring filter
+5. Apply a countouring filter

 # Libraries